emberjs/rfcs/text/0000-new-test-waiters.md

 1. A more robust way to gather debugging information for the test waiter
 1. Default test waiters with the ability to author your own, more complex test waiters

-This would allow developers to utilize this new test waiters system to annotate their asynchronous operations not tracked by the settled check, and for those annotations to provide useful debugging information in the event their async extended past the expected duration of the test.
+This allows developers to utilize `ember-test-waiters` to annotate their asynchronous operations that are not tracked by an `await settled()` check, and for those annotations to provide useful debugging information in the event their async extended past the expected duration of the test.

 ## Comparison of old waiters system to new